 The next step in investing in and empowering your employees is taking a look at your technology and examining how the tools you provide your teams help them work best.

-How we set up our employees' workspaces sends a message: that we know it matters that they have the right tools to do their job well, in whatever place and manner that is the best fit for their unique needs.
+How we set up our employees' workspaces sends a message: that we know it matters that they have the right tools to do their job well, in whatever place and manner best fits their unique needs.

 It matters where you work.
 It matters the hardware that you are given to do your job, the software that you are able to use.
 Ask yourself questions like:

-- Can your workspaces follow employees where they work, whether that's at home, at a coffee shop, at the office, or at the beach?
+Can your workspaces follow employees where they work, whether at home, at a coffee shop, at the office, or at the beach?

-- Can your workspaces support your employees transition between different areas at the offi
+Can your workspaces support your employee's transition between different areas at the office

-- Can it support different employees' different work and learning styles and needs?
-Two people working on the same problem will take two different approaches: one may do their best work on a spreadsheet, while the other may do their best work on a whiteboard.
-They can achieve the same thing, but in different ways.
+Can it support different employees' different work and learning styles and needs?
+Two people working on the same problem will take two different approaches: one may do their best on a spreadsheet, while the other may do their best on a whiteboard.
+They can achieve the same thing but in different ways.